fesh0r/beebem/README.txt

 http://www.g7jjf.com/teletext.htm

-You will need to add the ATS-3.0-1.rom to Roms.cfg and enable Teletext emulation on the hardware menu to get Teletext to work.
+You will need to add the ATS-3.0-1.rom to the ROM configuration and enable Teletext emulation on the hardware menu to get Teletext to work.

 Speech Generator